Right now, there is an Exchange Classic Hybrid Topology configured, and we want to configure…

 Uninstall Exchange Server 2010 step by step

 How to uninstall Exchange Server 2010?
 That’s the question that you are asking yourself.
 After you have migrated to a new Exchange Server, you like to decommission Exchange Server 2010.
-That’s good because Exchange 2010 end of life support is coming.
+That’s good because Exchange 2010 end of life support is reached.
 In this article, you will learn how to uninstall Exchange Server 2010 step by step.

 Uninstall Exchange Server 2010 HUB Transport/Client Access role